TutorialsLast Updated May 6, 20249 min read

 As you learned in this tutorial, each time you update the project and push it to GitHub, CircleCI will use the configuration details to build a new container image and update the Azure container registry with it.
 And with continuous deployment enabled on the Azure web app, a webhook resource will be fired to push a new version of the container image to the web app.

 I hope that you found this tutorial helpful.
-Check here for the complete source code of the project.
+Check here for the complete source code for the project.

 Oluyemi is a tech enthusiast with a background in Telecommunication Engineering.
 With a keen interest in solving day-to-day problems encountered by users, he ventured into programming and has since directed his problem solving skills at building software for both web and mobile.
 A full stack software engineer with a passion for sharing knowledge, Oluyemi has published a good number of technical articles and blog posts on several blogs around the world.
 Being tech savvy, his hobbies include trying out new programming languages and frameworks.